 The rule here, therefore, is buy good quality tags.

 So, what scan distances can you actually expect in the real world.
 Well that depends on the phone, the tag and the placement (which can affect the tuning).
 Even more complicated, it can also depend on the tag/phone combination where one antenna design can work better than another with a particular phone.

 Which means that there's no hard answer.
-But, as a general rule, a 40mm tag (with 35mm antenna - see above) with an NTAG213 chip paired with a good Android phone should get 5-6cm without too much problem.
+But, as a general rule, a 38mm tag (with 34mm antenna) with an NTAG213 chip paired with a good Android phone should get 5-6cm without too much problem.
 A tiny NTAG213 tag (12mm x 19mm for example) might achieve around 2cm.